-The year has been one in which World Vision has made significant progress despite the unprecedented COVID-19 crisis.
+The year 2020 has been one in which World Vision made significant progress despite the unprecedented COVID-19 crisis.

-Whilst the pandemic interrupted workflows, the Board quickly adapted to the new normal and scheduled extraordinary sessions to guide management in addressing the emerging humanitarian situation.
+The pandemic interrupted workflows, however, the Board quickly adapted to the new normal and scheduled extraordinary sessions to guide management to address this emerging humanitarian demand.

-I commend the Board Members for their commitment, effort and keen interest to see World Vision sustain its promise to the vulnerable children of Uganda.
+I commend the Board Members for their commitment, effort and interest to see World Vision sustain its promise to the vulnerable children in Uganda.

-This year also marked the end of the 2016-2020 strategic implementation cycle, from which we have witnessed remarkable achievements across the various sectors that World Vision supports in the country.
-Key highlights include: an increase in the number of children who can read effectively by Primary Six (P6); an increase in access and utilisation of health services; and, comprehensive water and sanitation access across World Vision Area Programmes.
-World Vision has also sustainably supported families to increase family level food production.
+This year also marked the end of the 2016-2020 Strategic implementation period where we witnessed remarkable achievements across the various sectors that World Vision supports in the country.
+Key highlights included: an increase in the number of children who can read comprehensively by primary six; an increase in access and utilisation of health services; water and sanitation across World Vision Area Programmes.
+World Vision also supported families to increase food production.
 Above all, the Board is impressed with the progress attained in addressing all forms of violence against children.

-The Board has actively supported the completion and adoption of a new National Strategy, which we believe will strongly guide World Vision Uganda's Ministry for the next five years (2021-2025).
-The new strategy comes into force against the backdrop of a re-alignment of mindsets and behaviors across the organisation towards our our organizational Vision: "For every child, to live life in all its fullness'.
+The Board supported the completion and ushering in a new Country Strategy, which will guide World Vision Uganda ministry for the next five years (2021-2025).
+The new strategy comes into force on the backdrop of a re-alignment of mindsets and behaviours across the organisation to our vision 'For every child, to live life in all its fullness'.

-The Board has also worked to strengthen policies and frameworks for Child and Adult Safeguarding, as well as establishing zero tolerance parameters against fraud and corruption.
+The Board strengthened policies and frameworks for Child and Adult Safeguarding as well as the zero tolerance to fraud internal campaign.

-Every year, the Board reflects on the results from the "Our Voice" employee engagement survey and guides on actions to make World Vision a worthwhile choice for talent as a workplace.
-The 2019/2020- scores indicated a 100 percent score for staff willing to recommend to family and friends to join World Vision as employees, supporters or donors.
+Every year, the Board reflects on the results from "our voice" staff survey and guides on actions to make World VIsion a worthwhile choice as a workplace.
+The 2019/2020 scores indicated a 100 percent of staff willing to recommend to family and friends to join World Vision as employees, supporters or donors.

-For the new fiscal year (FY21), the Board will work towards:
+For the FY2021, the Board will work towards:

-- Leveraging networks for local resource mobilisation. - On-boarding of "Friends of World Vision" and brand ambassadors in consultation with key stakeholders. - Guiding management in the continued alignment of the National Office to the global "Our Promise" strategy.
+- Leveraging networks for local resource mobilisation. - On boarding of "Friends of World Vision" brand ambassadors in consultation with key stakeholders. - ▶ Guiding management in the continued alignment of the National Office to the Global Strategy.

-On behalf of the Board of Directors, I would like to express my heartfelt thanks to our donors, the Government of Uganda, children, their families and communities for all the support they have given to the Ministry.
+We pledge our support to World Vision as it expands its ability to respond with agility to new challenges.
+On behalf of the Board of Directors, I would like to express my heartfelt thanks to our donors, Government of Uganda, children, their families and communities for all the support they have given to the Ministry.
 My profound gratitude goes to management and staff for the cordial relations we have enjoyed which have enabled us to advance the Ministry of World Vision in Uganda.